Non-perturbative constraints on stability and renormalization group flows in nonequilibrium matter: Abstract

 \section{Abstract}

 We derive constraints on renormalization group (RG) flows and stability of phases in nonequilibrium systems using quantum information inequalities.
 These constraints involve conditional mutual information (CMI), which quantifies correlations between spatially separated regions not mediated by their surroundings.
-First, assuming CMI is UV finite, we show that the scaling function associated with CMI is monotonic along the RG flow.
-This implies a non-perturbative stability criterion: a fixed point with smaller CMI cannot be destabilized toward one with larger CMI.
-Second, we bound the CMI of a convex mixture of states in terms of the CMI of individual components.
+First, assuming CMI is UV finite, we derive a monotonicity constraint on its crossover scaling function. {Under certain assumptions, this implies that the CMI scaling exponent cannot increase along the RG flow.} Second, we bound the CMI of a convex mixture of states in terms of the CMI of individual components.
 We use this inequality to infer perturbative stability of spontaneous symmetry breaking states against quantum channels that explicitly break symmetry.
-We illustrate these constraints through several examples, including decoherence-driven transitions in classical symmetry-broken states, strong-to-weak symmetry breaking criticality in two dimensions, and even transitions in pure quantum states.
+We illustrate these constraints through several examples, including decoherence-driven transitions in classical symmetry-broken states, area-law CMI in anisotropic conserved dynamics, and even transitions in pure quantum states.
 We also discuss implications for classical nonequilibrium steady states.

 \textbf{Introduction.} Non-perturbative constraints on renormalization group (RG) flows of interacting theories ~\cite{zamolodchikov1986irreversibility,Affleck1991universal,Friedan2004boundary,cardy1988there,komargodski2011renormalization,myers2010,Jafferis2011,casini2012,patil2025shannon} have been a powerful tool in exploring phases and phase diagrams of strongly interacting systems (see, e.g.,\cite{zamolodchikov1987renormalization,ludwig1987perturbative,Huse1984exact,appelquist1999new,anselmi1998non,luty2013theorem,klebanov2011f,grover2014entanglement}).
 A striking result is that such constraints can often be derived as a consequence of information theoretic inequalities~\cite{Casini04,casini2012,casini2016g,casini2019irreversibility,Casini2023entropic,harper2024g, grover2014certain}.
 Ideas from quantum information theory have been used to also derive general constraints on the structure of gapped ground states and conformal field theories~\cite{Kim2013longrange,shi2020fusion,Huang2023knots,Kim2025conformal,Lin2023conformal,li2025systematic, yang2025topological}.
 It is natural to wonder if the nexus of ideas from information theory and many-body physics can also constrain the landscape of phenomena in more general settings, e.g., an out-of-equilibrium steady state of a long-time evolved quantum system.
 In this work, we will pursue this direction and employ quantum information inequalities to derive consequences for the renormalization group flow and stability of nonequilibrium systems.
 We will discuss several applications, ranging from decoherence induced phase transitions to stability of spontaneous symmetry breaking against perturbations that explicitly break the symmetry, and also to classical nonequilibrium systems.